nektro/4chan-dl/README.md

   -b, --board stringArray   /--board/ to download.
       --concurrency int     Maximum number of simultaneous downloads. (default 10) --save-dir string     Path to a directory to save to.
+      --mbpp-bar-gradient   Enabling this will make the bar gradient from red/yellow/green.
 ```

 ### Example: